.

 • steering is aligned

 You may wish to offer advice on the appropriate safety equipment that needs to be used with the e-scooter - for example, a cycle helmet and suitable clothing - and to offer to supply this equipment.
-Any such advice should also be included in the written instructions.
+Ideally, any such advice would also be included in the written instructions.

 PRODUCT QUALITY